 Group KMP Contract Duration Notice Period Termination Payments Graeme Booth Employment will continue until terminated by notice in accordance with the provisions of the agreement Graeme Booth or Malabar to give 3 months Malabar may make a payment in lieu.
-On retrenchment 3 weeks salary will be paid for every completed year of service, with no limiting cap.
-Issue of shares connected to employee options in accordance with the employee share option plan.
-Bill Dean Employment will continue until terminated by notice in accordance with the provisions of the agreement Bill Dean or Malabar to give 1 month Issue of shares connected to employee options in accordance with the employee share option plan. lan Morgan Employment will continue until terminated by notice in accordance with the provisions of the agreement IHM or Malabar to give 1 month None Peter Doyle Employment will continue until terminated by notice in accordance with the provisions of the agreement Peter Doyle or Malabar to give 1 month None
+In certain circumstances Malabar may be required to pay 6 months salary in lieu of notice or a severance payment of 6 months salary.
+Employee options issued in accordance with the employee share option plan.
+Bill Dean Employment will continue until terminated by notice in accordance with the provisions of the agreement Bill Dean or Malabar to give 1 month Employee options issued in accordance with the employee share option plan. lan Morgan Employment will continue until terminated by notice in accordance with the provisions of the agreement IHM or Malabar to give 1 month None